Technologicat/unpythonic/doc/macros.md

 ### ``forall``: nondeterministic evaluation

 Behaves the same as the multiple-body-expression tuple comprehension ``unpythonic.amb.forall``, but implemented purely by AST transformation, with real lexical variables.
-This is essentially a MacroPy implementation of Haskell's do-notation for Python, specialized to the List monad (but the code is generic and very short; see ``unpythonic.syntax.forall``).
+This is essentially a macro implementation of Haskell's do-notation for Python, specialized to the List monad (but the code is generic and very short; see ``unpythonic.syntax.forall``).

 ```python
 from unpythonic.syntax import macros, forall, insist, deny